aws-samples/aws-video-metadata-knowledge-graph-workshop/README.md

-Copyright Amazon.com, Inc. or its affiliates.
-All Rights Reserved.</br>
-SPDX-License-Identifier: MIT-0

 ## Video metadata extraction and knowledge graph

 This repository contains a series of 4 jupyter notebooks demonstrating how AWS AI Services like Amazon Rekognition, Amazon Transcribe and Amazon Comprehend can help you extract valuable metadata from your video assets and store that information in a Graph database like Amazon Neptune for maximum query performance and flexibility.